josema-dev/RagdollEE/README.md

 ```
 so Ragdoll.Bone must be changed to MyRagdoll.Bone.
 After that custom player with custom ragdoll will be used.

-##Warning
+## Warning!
-* If in some case you will use cast to build in Game.Chr new MyRagdoll will be not used as it cover base class Ragdoll ragdoll.
+* If in some case you will use cast to built in Game.Chr new MyRagdoll will be not used as it hides base class Ragdoll ragdoll.
-* Some other methods are also not virtual so there are only cover.
+* Some other methods are also not virtual so there are only hide.
 This can couse errors.
 * This was made as alternative to editing source code but becouse of that it has limitation and couse erros in some cases.
 * The best ide will be to find good parameters and update them in engine source code.